ananyamarghade/Driver-Drowsiness-Detection-System-with-UI/README.md

 ## 🛠️ Requirements

-Install all dependencies using the provided `requirements.txt` file:
+Install all dependencies using the provided `requirements.txt` file